 Born in Parma and known as Parmigianino after his native city, Francesco Mazzola (1503–1540) lived only thirty-seven years, yet his eloquent, innovative art inspired his contemporaries to name him “Raphael reborn” and praise him as one of the greatest painters of his age.
 During his short life, Parmigianino was especially esteemed for his portraits.
 Today his Schiava Turca, an exquisite depiction of a young woman, is an icon in the city of Parma and admired as an expression of ideal female beauty in the tradition of Leonardo’s Mona Lisa.

-The year 2020 commemorates the one-hundredth anniversary of women’s right to vote across the United States.
-The Frick is celebrating with a series of videos honoring the stories of women at the museum who made, appeared in, collected, and took care of art in this collection.
+The year 2020 marks the one-hundredth anniversary of the ratification of the 19th Amendment, which granted millions of women in the U.S. the right to vote.
+The Frick is celebrating with a series of videos honoring the stories of women who made, appeared in, collected, and took care of art in this collection.

 Frick Curator Aimee Ng continues the series with a look at the model, actress, dancer, writer, and artist known as "Miss Manhattan"—Audrey Munson. #WhatsHerStory